A Tale of Two Roofs

 I triage’d the most important parts of the roof since there was no way I would get to it all.
 Areas most likely to have problems later include the skylight, a roof mounted A/C unit, along gutters, near the valleys, and the top ridge line.
 By tackling these areas myself I know if someone steps on these areas later they are not going to step on an old nail, rip through the ice and water barrier, tear a shingle and start a leak.

 At 2 PM the materials arrive and the rest of the crew jumps into action.
 The holes where bad decking was removed were patched.
 Bad shingle mould was replaced.
 The truss fix continued on with a table saw provided by my step father-in-law and our circular saw.
 The drip edge was installed on the now 100% good shingle mould.
 Rather than tar paper we explicitly called out ice and water barrier across the entire roof.

-For some reason this is when three of the “project managers” showed up to laugh at the apparently ridiculous amount of ice and water barrier going up.
-Perhaps they do not know what it is like to have a low pitched roof have problems with rain coming down sideways?
-For only an extra $300 and some laughter from sales people my husband and I now have peace of mind.
+For some reason this is when three of the project managers showed up to chuckle at the ridiculous amount of ice and water barrier going up.
+It is impressive!!!
+However, this whole thing started because the low pitched roof had problems with rain coming down sideways pushing up through the shingles.
+For only an extra $300 and some laughter my husband and I now have peace of mind.
 And so can the next homeowners.

 The entire front and part of the back roof had shingles by the end of the day.
 The other wing of the house was covered in ice and water barrier.

 The crew came back the next morning to finish the job.
 One of the members of the crew started installing the whirlybirds.
 From the ground I could see the top of the whirlybird, which you might guess, should be pointed at the sky.
 I motioned for my husband to go over to level the base.
 Apparently the guy was a newer member of the crew and had not installed too many, if at all.**** So, my husband pulled out the instructions and showed him how to level the bases.